 are accounted for as past service costs.

-The retirement benefit obligation recognised in the
+The retirement benefit obligation recognized in the

 balance sheet represents the actual deficit or surplus in